AppsFlyerSDK/appsflyer-unreal-plugin/README.md

 🛠 In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com

-*When submitting an issue please specify your AppsFlyer sign-up (account) email , your app ID , production steps, code snippets, logs, and any additional relevant information.*
+*When submitting an issue please specify your AppsFlyer sign-up (account) email , your app ID , reproduction steps, code snippets, logs, and any additional relevant information.*

 ## Table of content